Red Flag Warning issued for Bay Area: Here's where fire danger will be highest

 HEAT WAVE: Bay Area heat wave could bring 107-degree high temperatures

-The warning goes into effect Saturday night at 9 p.m. and lasts through Monday morning.
+The warning goes into effect Saturday night at 9 p.m. and lasts through Monday at 9 p.m.
 Winds are expected to be highest and fire danger most acute in the North Bay mountains and East Bay hills and valleys.

-A Red Flag Warning is now in effect for the North Bay Mountains & East Bay Hills/Interior Valleys from Saturday 9 PM - Monday 8 AM.
-Breezy/gusty offshore winds will combine with critically dry conditions resulting in critical fire weather conditions. #CAwx https://t.co/zcwmqm2DFI pic.twitter.com/hv7Nfw0bK1— NWS Bay Area (@NWSBayArea) September 25, 2020
+The Red Flag Warning has been extended into Monday evening at 9 PM PDT.#CAwx pic.twitter.com/w9Mz0LSks6— NWS Bay Area (@NWSBayArea) September 26, 2020

 Winds are expected to gust "well over 30 miles per hour at times," says ABC7 News meteorologist Drew Tuma.
 (See his full fire danger forecast in the video above.)